nithinmurali/pygsheets/README.md

 2. Start using pygsheets:

-   Sample scenario : you want to share your numpy array with your remote friend
+   Sample scenario : you want to share a numpy array with your remote friend

 ```python
 import pygsheets